apache/mynewt-site/docs/os/modules/logs/logs.md

 ### Log

-Each log stream requires a log structure to define its  logging properties.
+Each log stream requires a `log` structure to define its  logging properties.
-It is typical for modules to extern this structure.

 <br>

 ### Log Handler

-To use logs, a log-handler is required, which is responsible for handling the I/O from the log.
-The log package comes with two pre-built log handlers.
+To use logs, a log handler that handles the I/O from the log is required.
+The log package comes with three pre-built log handlers:

 * console -- streams log events directly to the console port.
 Does not support walking and reading.
 * cbmem -- writes/reads log events to a circular buffer.
+Supports walking and reading for access by newtmgr and shell commands.
-Supports walking and reading for access by `newtmgr` and shell commands.
+* fcb -- writes/reads log events to a [flash circular buffer](/os/modules/fcb/fcb.md).
+Supports walking and reading for access by newtmgr and shell commands.

 In addition, it is possible to create custom log handlers for other methods.
 Examples may include